 Still, there’s one last option to consider if you’re looking for a lawnmower that doesn’t emit any engine noise at all — manual push reel mowers.
 Those devices have cylindrically shaped blades at the bottom, which turn as you push them forward.
 However, they obviously aren’t the most convenient options for large yards.
 And it should be noted that they do make some noise — you’ll definitely hear the blades turning.

 Now that you know what the benefits of different types of lawnmowers are, allow me to share some of the best products in each of these categories.
 To begin with, we’ll discuss the quietest motorized units, and then move on to gas and push reel mowers.

-List of the Best Quiet Electric Lawnmowers
+Best Quiet Electric Lawnmowers

 As we have established, there are two types of electric lawnmowers: corded and cordless, or battery-powered.
 There are pros and cons to getting either kind, but I still want to give both a shot at winning you over.
 If you’re in the market for a quiet lawnmower, here’s a list of the most promising contenders.

 1. American Lawn Mower Company 14-Inch 11-Amp Corded Electric Lawnmower